DANGFLY Local rock band featuring an all-star lineup, including Adam Payne, Shawn Johnson, Jay Rodgers, Scotty Nicholson and Adam Poulin.

 The "Tween Only Space" includes a life-size board game, crafts, computer lab, photo booth and a Wii competition.
 Ages 8–12.

 The annual "Visions of MLK Art Exhibition" is a collaborative show featuring a visual poetry project.
-This year's theme is "Let Us Build Bridges."
+This year's theme is "Do What's Right."
 The Saturday Celebration features live performances, food, guest speakers and activities.
-See Art Notes on p.
-22.

 The 42nd Juried Exhibition features 162 works selected by Susan Krane, Oshman Executive Director of the San Jose Museum of Art.
 "New Works by Wilma" features photographs captured with Wilma's experimental technique.
 See Calendar Pick on p.
 20.